rust-lang/miri-test-libstd/README.md

 Every night, a Travis cron job runs the tests against the latest nightly, to make sure we notice when changes in Rust or Miri break a test.

+You can also run the libstd test suites, but note that large parts of them will fail due to relying on platform-specific APIs that Miri does not implement.

 ### Running the tests yourself

 To run the tests yourself, make sure you have Miri installed (`rustup component add miri`) and then run: